hail-is/hail/hail/python/hail/docs/getting_started.rst

 - `Spark 2.4.x <https://www.apache.org/dyn/closer.lua/spark/spark-2.4.0/spark-2.4.0-bin-hadoop2.7.tgz>`_,
 - a C++ compiler,
 - lz4,
-- a compatible BLAS installation such as the Intel MKL or OpenBLAS
+- a compatible BLAS and LAPACK installation such as the Intel MKL or OpenBLAS

 For the latter three, Debian users might try::